jessly5/Shopping-Web-Scrapper/README.md

 # Shopping Web Scrapper
-Web scrapper to keep track of prices, using Beautiful Soup.
+Web scrapper to keep track of prices on YesStyle, using Beautiful Soup.

 ### To do (Feb/20/18):
 - [x] Import urls from a separate txt file, instead of placing them in main program.